sematext/docs/docs/experience/element-timing.md

 title: Monitoring Browser Element Timing
 description: Gathering information about annotated elements on the web page

-Experience uses the Element Timing API to annotate the critical elements of your site.
-While knowing the rendering time of the key elements of a page is not enough to fully capture user satisfaction, it is crucial to know how long it takes for them to be displayed on the screen.
+Experience uses the Element Timing API to annotate critical elements on your website/webapp.
+Knowing the rendering time of the key elements on a page is not enough to fully capture user satisfaction, but it is crucial to know how long it takes for them to be displayed on the screen.

 ## Getting Started